 1st Class Kid Pillow

-Made from durable PVC and flocking (felt-style) material, the 1st class kids travel pillow packs down quite small making it easy to transport as you can roll it or fold it into your hand luggage.
+Made from durable PVC and flocking (felt-style) material, the 1st class kids travel pillow packs down quite small making it easy to transport.

 You will need to inflate the first class kids travel pillow manually (check out this link on the 1st Class Kid pillow website for instructions) when you are at cruising altitude.
 It is recommended that you partially inflate and then finish the inflation when it is in situ so it sits snugly.
 Ideally, this works best in a window seat, although you can use it in any seat (you’d just need to move the sleeping child if someone in the window seat wanted to exit if you used it in the centre/aisle seats.)